Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Things were no better on the ground.
 When the shuttle set down, it did so in the middle of a scene of perfect desolation.
 There was nothing but bare dark dirt from one horizon to the other, baked as hard as fired clay by thousands of orbits too close to the sun.
 It was like walking on a vast unglazed earthenware plate, and without the shelter of any clouds in the sky.
 Thank fuck for the GRASS, really: hoofing it across the Sahara couldn’t have been any more hot and thirsty.

-They were near the equator, in the middle of a tectonic plate thousands of miles from any fault lines, volcanoes, subduction zones…anything *lively* in short.
+They were near the equator, in the middle of a tectonic plate thousands of miles from any fault lines, volcanoes, subduction zones... anything *lively* in short.
 On Earth, this would have nothing but perfect crop growing soil for hundreds of miles in all directions.
 Here?
 Just an oppressive sun, and the too-hard ground scuffing and crunching underfoot.

 And, about half a click from their landing site, Tomoe was waiting for them at the top of a slight rise.
 She was armored and armed, now, that same light red-and-white outfit with the insect-eye helmet she’d worn back at Venture.
 She turned to acknowledge them, then returned her gaze to some unseen interest beyond the rolling terrain.

 Ferd’s tail lashed as he turned, looking behind as though *anything* might be coming up unseen behind them here.
-"Reminds me of a book…"
+"Reminds me of a book..."

 "Which one?"
 Hoeff asked.